tongwu-msft/azure-rest-api-specs/documentation/logic/actions-and-triggers.md

 ## Query action
-Query action allows you to filter an array based on a conditoin.
+Query action allows you to filter an array based on a condition.
 For example, to select numbers greater than 2, you can use:

 ```json
 "FilterNumbers" : {